You always know you’re venturing into interesting territory when you arouse defenses like “Because!,” “You’re an idiot,” or “Everyone knows…”

 Lex Mercatoria

 The great medieval trade fairs had their own system of justice called the Lex Mercatoria or Law Merchant.
-Separate from state justice, it operated quite well over a long period of time.
+Separate from state law, it operated quite well over a long period of time.
 Eventually, however, the states took it over and more or less rolled it into their systems of law.

 Jewish self-rule